 Five tiers, 178 steps, and 418 balusters – the Grand Staircase was completed in 1929, just after Eastern Oregon Normal School opened its doors.
 The staircase was built to provide pedestrian access to the campus.
 The steps are low and wide, which makes them easy to climb.
 Renowned Oregon architect John V. Bennes designed this architectural treasure, once described as the “most majestic steps in Oregon”.

-The Grand Staircase, often simply called the “college steps”, is one of La Grande’s most cherished landmarks.
+The Grand Staircase, often simply called the “college steps,” was one of La Grande’s most cherished landmarks.
 Generations of children remember it as a magical playground.
 There are stories of a staircase cat and art shows on the landings.
 Townspeople and high school and college students ran up and down the steps as a fitness routine.

 The college steps are remembered as the perfect place for wedding proposals and a favorite backdrop for photos.
 Faculty members sat on the steps and ate their lunches.
 People utilized the space for meditation and reflection, akin to the labyrinths that have increased in popularity in recent years.

-At the top of the steps is the View Terrace.
-From there, you can see an ever-changing view of La Grande and the Grande Ronde Valley.
+At the top of the steps was the View Terrace, with an ever-changing view of La Grande and the Grande Ronde Valley.

 Ask people about their favorite Grand Staircase memory, and any number will answer “Evensong”, the beloved spring commencement week pageant that took place on the steps for nearly 40 years.
 Seniors in caps and gowns and undergraduates in white shirts and pastel dresses lined the staircase as dusk fell and a choir sang.